Consumer medicine information

 Effects on fertility.

 There are no clinical data available on the effect of burosumab on human fertility.
 The healthcare provider should discuss the use of appropriate contraception with sexually active women and adolescent girls taking burosumab to assist in weighing up the individual risks and benefits.
 No specific fertility studies in animals with burosumab were conducted, but relevant surrogate endpoints were examined in a general toxicity study in cynomolgus monkeys.
-Animals were treated with burosumab at doses up to 30 mg/kg every 2 weeks (yielding up to 56 times the exposure in adults at the maximum recommended clinical dose of 1 mg/kg every 4 weeks).
+Animals were treated with burosumab at doses up to 30 mg/kg every 2 weeks (yielding up to 56 or 14 times the exposure in adults at the maximum recommended clinical dose of 1 mg/kg every 4 weeks or 2 mg/kg every 2 weeks, for XLH or TIO treatments, respectively).
 Male monkeys showed mineralisation of the rete testis and seminiferous tubules (associated with hyperphosphataemia), but no changes in semen analysis.
 No adverse effects on reproductive organs to suggest impairment of fertility were observed in female monkeys.

 (Category B3)

 There are no available data on burosumab use in pregnant women to inform a drug-associated risk of adverse developmental outcomes.
 Adverse effects on embryofetal development were observed with burosumab in animals.
 Burosumab is not recommended for use during pregnancy.
-Fetal loss and pre-term births were increased and the gestation period was shortened in pregnant cynomolgus monkeys given burosumab at 30 mg/kg once every 2 weeks (yielding 64 times the exposure in adults as the maximum recommended clinical dose of 1 mg/kg every 4 weeks).
+Fetal loss and pre-term births were increased and the gestation period was shortened in pregnant cynomolgus monkeys given burosumab at 30 mg/kg once every 2 weeks (yielding 64 or 15 times the exposure in adults at the maximum recommended clinical dose of 1 mg/kg every 4 weeks or 2 mg/kg every 2 weeks, for XLH or TIO treatments, respectively).
 This occurred in conjunction with maternal hyperphosphataemia and placental mineralisation.
 Burosumab was shown to cross the placenta.
 Ectopic mineralisation was not observed in fetuses or offspring, and treatment did not produce malformations, or affect growth, development or survival of the offspring.

 4.7 Effects on Ability to Drive and Use Machines